 Bakeries were not any more content than consumers.
 The ban led to sales drops and lost profits.
 Some bakeries continued to slice their bread, facing steep fines as a result.
 Just 15 years after its invention, sliced bread had become a necessity for any bakery to sell.

-The War Food Administration lifted the ban shortly after placing it.
+The War Food Administration lifted the ban around three months after placing it.
 This was due to a combination of the ban’s minimal helpfulness and the public outcry it inspired.
-The ban only lasted about three months in total.
-When the government lifted the ban, the New York Times published an article with the headline “Sliced Bread Put Back on Sale; Housewives’ Thumbs Safe Again.”
+When the government lifted the ban, the New York Times ran an article called, “Sliced Bread Put Back on Sale; Housewives’ Thumbs Safe Again.”
 Sure enough, Americans had grown to love sliced bread.

 Sliced Bread Around the World